RasmusRendal/homepage/content/posts/assembly-reference.md

 I've done it more times than I can count.
 But now I've reached the point where I would like to stop learning assembly, and just have a good reference for assembly.
 But I couldn't find one, so I made a reference for assembly.

-This is a work in progress.
-The ambition is that, when I find myself having to look up something to much, I will add it here.
+This reference is a work in progress, and will be continuously updated as I find myself looking up stuff.
-This is meant to be a quick reference, rather than a complete one.

 ## General Purpose Registers
+The following are the "general purpose" registers for x86_64.
+The calling convention describes the convention for *nix systems.
+All registers not denoted "Callee Saved" are caller saved, if required.
 | Quadword | Doubleword | Word | Byte | Calling Convention           |
 | -------- | ---------- | ---- | ---- | ---------------------------  |
 | rax      | eax        | ax   | al   | Return Value                 |